pH-7/carrots-rabbits-wolves/README.md

   - Run `npm install`
   - Then, run `node src/cli.js`
   - See the results shown in the command line.
-  - See the results in `world-stimulation-results.txt`
+  - See the results in `results.txt`

 ## Running unit tests